 They can visit the gallery through an interactive experience and explore a variety of works from over 300 years.
 With eight activities to choose from, they can explore all of their artistic expressions and forms.
 NGA is committed to children’s education through its interactive exhibitions and provides various artworks by numerous artists.

 Rent a motorized swan boat

-Rent a swan boat.
-It’s exactly what it sounds like!
-Take a trip through Tidal Basin and sit back and relax while the motorized propeller on the boat takes you for a nice cruise around the basin to see some of the most famous monuments.
-Paddle boats for two and four people are also available.
+Rent a swan boat for two to four people and take a trip through the Tidal Basin.
+Sit back and relax while the motorized propeller on the boat takes you for a nice cruise around the basin to see some of the most famous local monuments.

 Tidal Basin cherry trees

 In the spring, cherry trees bloom in bright, magnificent pink colors.
 Get a family portrait done with a backdrop of amazing pink hues.